 f=[fxfyfz]\nabla f = \begin{bmatrix} \frac{\partial f}{\partial x} \\[5pt] \frac{\partial f}{\partial y} \\[5pt] \frac{\partial f}{\partial z} \\ \end{bmatrix}

-So if you're standing at a point (x0,y0,z0)(x_0, y_0, z_0) and compute the associated gradient at that point, you'd be getting the vector pointing in the direction from where you are such that you would climb ff the fastest.
+If you’re standing at a point (x0,y0,z0)(x_0, y_0, z_0) and compute the gradient at that point, you’d be getting the vector pointing in the direction from where you are such that you would climb ff the fastest.
 A clearer way to show this is that we evaluate each partial derivative at our point.

 f(x0,y0,z0)=[fx(x0,y0,z0)fy(x0,y0,z0)fz(x0,y0,z0)]\nabla f(x_0, y_0, z_0) = \begin{bmatrix} \frac{\partial f}{\partial x}(x_0, y_0, z_0) \\[5pt] \frac{\partial f}{\partial y}(x_0, y_0, z_0) \\[5pt] \frac{\partial f}{\partial z}(x_0, y_0, z_0) \\ \end{bmatrix}

-Don't be worried about the math for now, I just want you to take the intuition and roll with it for now.
-If you plan to implement this from scratch you'll need to actually evaluate this but for now just know it points to where we climb ff fastest!
+Don’t be worried about the math for now, I just want you to take the intuition and roll with it for now.
+If you plan to implement this from scratch you’ll need to actually evaluate this but for now just know it points to where we climb ff fastest given a starting point!

 Gradient Descent